jimhigson/oboe.js/writing/main/5_Implementation.md

 not hiding state behind the logic which acts on it but I feel the departure is justified by a more testable codebase.

 To enhance testability Oboe has also embraced dependency injection.
-This means that components do not create the further components that they require but rather rely on them being provided by an external wiring.
+Components do not instantiate their dependencies but rather rely on them being passed in by an inversion of control container during the wiring phase.
 The file `wire.js` performs the actual injection.
-One such example is the streamingHttp component which hides various incompatible http implementations by publishing their downloaded content progressively via the event bus.
-This unit does not know how to create the underlying browser XHR which it hides.
-Undoubtedly, by not instantiating its own dependencies a it presents a less friendly interface, although this is mitigated somewhat by the interface being purely internal, the objects it depends on are no longer a hidden implementation detail but exposed as a part of the component's API.
-The advantage of dependency injection here is that unit testing is much simpler.
-Unit tests should test exactly one behaviour of one unit.
+The streamingHttp component which hides browser differences does not know how to create the underlying
+XHR which it adapts.
+Undoubtedly, by not instantiating its own transport this part presents a less friendly interface: it's data source is no longer a hidden implementation detail but exposed as a part of the component's API; this is mitigated somewhat by the interface being purely internal.
+Dependency injection allows much simpler tests because it is easy to substitute the real XHR for a stub.
+Unit tests should test exactly one unit.
 Were the streaming http object to create its own transport, that part would also be under test, plus whichever external service that it connects to.
-Because Javascript allows redefinition of built in types, this could be avoided by overwriting the XHR constructor to return a mock but modifying the built in types for tests opens up the possibilities of changes leaking between cases.
-Dependency injection allows a much simpler test style because it is trivial to inject a stub in place of the XHR.
+Because Javascript allows redefinition of built in types, the stubbing could potentially also be done by overwriting the XHR constructor to return a mock but modifying the built in types would open up the possibility that our changes leaking between test cases.

 Running the tests
 -----------------